itrharrison/ukskao-townhall-25/README.md

 To register for either in-person or online attendance, please follow the link [here](https://www.eventbrite.co.uk/e/annual-uk-skao-science-committee-town-hall-17th-18th-november-2025-tickets-1541380072289?aff=oddtdtcreator).

 ## Location
-The Town Hall will be located in the WX3.07 room of the School of Physics and Astronomy at Cardiff University
+The Town Hall will be located in the WX3.07 room of the School of Physics and Astronomy at Cardiff University.

 You can find the School on google maps [here](https://maps.app.goo.gl/M9uK2BpVGZbLjqp19).